 If you are using any of the most popular content management systems (CMS), like WordPress or Blogger, you probably already have access to responsive themes.
 Responsive themes automatically resize and adjust content so that it looks great whether your readers are on desktop, mobile or tablet.
 WordPress also has some useful plugins to make your site mobile-friendly, such as WPtouch.

 Another benefit to making sure your blog is mobile-friendly is increased SEO.
 Google ranks sites higher simply for having a mobile-friendly option.
 You can check your site’s mobile responsiveness with Google’s mobile-friendly testing tool.
-For more great tips on improving your blog’s responsiveness check out this great post.

 6. Release your posts on time